Markichu/docker-minecraft-server-ssh/README.md

 For modifying the Docker image in any other way.
 The upstream repository outlines environment variables to do almost anything you could want to do.
 Please see [itzg/docker-minecraft-server](https://github.com/itzg/docker-minecraft-server).

+## Automatic Merging

+This repo is set up be automatically updated whenever [itzg/docker-minecraft-server](https://github.com/itzg/docker-minecraft-server) is updated thank to [wei/pull](https://github.com/wei/pull).
+In the event that this breaks the functionality feel free to contact me on Discord at the username `Markichu#7108`.

 ## Support itzg

 The original author and many other brilliant contributors have created a perfect Minecraft Docker image.
 Please consider [buying them a coffee]( https://www.buymeacoffee.com/itzg) or [donating to them on paypal]( https://paypal.me/itzg).